 There are important lessons here for the creation of landscapes in wild places or large suburban homesites.
 Use materials already present on the site.
 Strive to make new creations blend seamlessly with the wild areas near and far.
 Finally, explore unorthodox alternatives to costly materials or devise innovative solutions to common problems.

-Aside from the challenging climate, Dreese-Williams had to deal with sloping terrain, which actually works very well for succulents and cacti because they require good drainage.
+Aside from the challenging climate, Dreese-Williams had to deal with sloping terrain, which actually works very well for succulents and cactuses because they require good drainage.

 Orientation dictates what plants grow on this east facing slope, so Dreese-Williams designed a terrace and slope garden complete with a koi pond rimmed with recycled brick.
 This side of the ridge is drenched in morning sun, and then protected in the hot afternoon by the shadow cast by the house and Palo Verde trees that are fabulous under night lighting.
 This moderating influence to a high desert site creates a unique microclimate that allows leafy plants to thrive here while they cannot live elsewhere on this exposed site.

-Some of the plants growing in this scene include branching fat boy cactus (Helianthocereus terscheckii) and smaller Tricocereus spachianus, plus local natives including Agave desertii, and Opuntia chlorotica and yellow flowered creosote bush.
+Some of the plants growing in this scene include branching Helianthocereus terscheckii (fat boy cactus) and smaller Trichocereus spachianus, plus local natives including Agave deserti, and Opuntia chlorotica and yellow-flowered creosote bush.

 Beneath the large view windows of the house this cliff drops off precipitously.
 It is a part of the landscape that depends on a detailed site plan to ensure proper circulation throughout the site.
 The basic site work on this ridge was done by hand carving pathways into the cliff for safe access for visitors and to make routine maintenance easier.
 Where retaining walls were required, Dreese-Williams used natural stone from the ridge with carefully concealed mortar so that new masonry will appear as natural as the exposed bedrock.
 These pathways also allow visitors to reach the far edges of the landscape where the discovery of unusual artistic details rewards the effort.

-This sun drenched part of the site demands plants with a cast iron constitution.
+This sun-drenched part of the site demands plants with a cast-iron constitution.
 Not only must they be able to take extreme heat and desiccating winds, they cannot desire a large root zone either.
 Here the same technique of building up chimney-like stone masonry to contain a more fertile planting mix is key to the success.
-The design features branching fat boy cactus (Helianthocereus terscheckii) and smaller Tricocereus spachianus, plus local natives including Agave desertii, and Opuntia chlorotica and yellow flowered creosote bush.
+The design features branching Helianthocereus terscheckii (fat boy cactus) and smaller Trichocereus spachianus, plus local natives including Agave deserti, and Opuntia chlorotica and yellow-flowered creosote bush.

 Throughout the garden, Dreese-Williams opted for a planting style more akin to perennial borders than a cactus garden.